sboteros/HumanActivityRecognition/CodeBook.md

 + **Meassure**: {"body_acc", "body_gyro", "total_acc"} .
 Where `acc` means
 acceleration, and `gyro` are meassures from the gyroscope.
-The acceleration can be de total acceleration, as meassured by the smarphone's accelerometer;
+The acceleration can be the total acceleration, as meassured by the smarphone's accelerometer;
 or the body acceleration, wich is the total acceleration minus the gravity.
 + **Axe**: {"x", "y", "z"}.
-Meassures where taken in a thre-dimensional space: lineal space (for the acceleration), and angular space (for the gyroscope).
+Meassures where taken in a three-dimensional space: lineal space (for the acceleration), and angular space (for the gyroscope).
 + **Subjects**: {"train", "test"}.
 The database where divided randomly in train and test data, where 70% of participants belongs to the train dataset.